 DIY temptation: why bother?

 The overall idea of a DIY cell phone booster suggests a quick and cheap way to solve a nagging problem of low connectivity.
-People are searching for “how to make mobile signal booster at home” or “how to make a cell phone antenna” because they want to take control of their connections without shelling out a lot of money and refining their 4G signals with just some basic materials.
+People are searching for "how to make mobile signal booster at home" or "how to make a cell phone antenna" because they want to take control of their connections without shelling out a lot of money and refining their 4G/5G signals with just some basic materials.

 Harsh truth about homemade boosters

-mobile signal booster LCD-300GD
+mobile signal booster Nikrans LCD-300GD

 + FREE Lightning Surge Protector